/public/* require a valid API key. WXA VPN Intelligence

 Rotation

-Rotate keys at least every 90 days, or immediately if you suspect leakage:- Generate a new key in the dashboard with the same scopes
+Rotate keys at least every 90 days, or immediately if you suspect leakage:- Generate a new key in the dashboard

 - Deploy the new key to your applications